pangyin2/Homeless-Deaths-in-Toronto/README.md

-# Exploring the Dynamics of Homeless Deaths in Toronto
+# Analyzing Patterns and Causes of Homeless Mortality in Toronto: A Data-Driven Study from 2017 to 2023
 ## Overview:
 Homelessness is a critical issue affecting communities worldwide.
 This paper delves into the analysis of homeless deaths, aiming to identify patterns and draw insights into the factors contributing to this tragic phenomenon.
 I explore the temporal trends, demographics, and potential implications of homeless deaths by examining available data and employing statistical tools.
 The study aims to shed light on the gravity of the situation and proposes considerations for addressing this pressing issue.
 ## File stimulate: